-14.01 (a) Clarification of Apprenticeship hours:

-Trainee up to 500 hours employment

-First Year up to 2,000 hours employed at the trade 2,001 to 3,500 hours employed at the trade 3,501 to 5,000 hours employed at the trade Journeyperson After 5,000 hours have been worked

-- (i) An apprentice is only allowed 1 change in classification per year. - (ii) This change is to occur on or after the Member's anniversary date.
-[Anniversary Date: The date that the last rate change occurred based on meeting all required criteria.] - (iii) Must achieve the minimum hours required [see Clause 14.01(a)] - (iv) Attend appropriate training course as approved by the JATC and passing a subsequent exam. - (b) A completed Proof of Hours form shall be required to establish all classifications.

-14.02 Changes in Classification
+14.01 (a) Clarification of Apprenticeship hours: Train ee up to 500 hours employment First Year up to 2,000 hours employed at the trade Second Year 2,001 to 3,500 hours employed at the trade Third Year 3,501 to 5,000 hours employed at the trade Journ eyperson After 5,000 hours have been worked (i) An apprentice is only allowed 1 change in classification per (ii) year.
+This change is to occur on or after the Member's annive date.
+[Anniversary Date: The date that the last rate ch occurred based on meeting all required criteria.] (iii) the minimum hours required [see Clause (iv) briate training course as approved by the JATC subsequent exam. (b) mpleted Proof of Hours form shall be required to establish all ifications.
+14.02 Chang ges in Classification (a) 14.01( new w en an Apprentice's classification changes as per 14.01(a) and 01(b), the Employer will pay the Apprentice the corresponding vage rate as per Schedule "A" upon the Employer being ified in writing by a representative of the Union.

-- (a) When an Apprentice's classification changes as per 14.01(a) and 14.01(b), the Employer will pay the Apprentice the corresponding new wage rate as per Schedule "A" upon the Employer being notified in writing by a representative of the Union. - (b) Notification in writing may be provided by a representative of the Union to the Employer up to I week in advance of the criteria in 14.01(a) and 14.01(b) being met, the new wage as per Schedule "A" will be paid once the Employee has met the criteria in 14.01(a) and 14.01(b).
+(b) Notification in writing may be provided by a representative of the Union to the Employer up to 1 week in advance of the criteria in 14.01(a) and 14.01(b) being met, the new wage as per Schedule "A" will be paid once the Employee has met the criteria in 14.01(a) and 14.01(b).

-Where there is a need for a committee to deal with concerns relating to the Apprenticeship Programs, it will be dealt with through the JATC [Clause 13.02].
+14.03 Where there is a need for a committee to deal with concerns relating to the Apprenticeship Programs, it will be dealt with through the JATC [Clause 13.02].
 This Committee will be responsible for dealing with any grievance or complaint arising out of apprenticeship and will meet on notification of either party.